ELS-RD/kernl/docs/tutorial/support-new-model.md

     return clamp
 ```

 More visually, we can draw the FX Graph to better see the computation.
-In this representation, edges represent the link between a node and the nodes in its arguments (we're discarding `args` and `kwargs` thate are note previously defined nodes):
+In this representation, edges represent the link between a node and the nodes in its arguments (we're discarding `args` and `kwargs` that are note previously defined nodes):

 <figure markdown>
   ![FX Graph](fx_graph.drawio.svg){ lazyload=true }